UoB-CSA/setup-guides/go-install/wsl2withvnc.md

 ## Step 1: Install a Desktop Environment

-For this particular post, we will install the XFCE desktop environment.
+First, we will install the XFCE desktop environment.
 It is fast, stable, and easy to use.

 Open Ubuntu 20.04 in WSL2 and execute the following command to update your package index: